 Current Board Members

-Pat Cleveland (1st year of 1st term) - At-large member
+Anthony Vest, At-large Board (1st year of 1st term)

-Jean Peddie (first year of 2nd term) - Treasurer
+Jean Peddie, Treasurer (2nd year of 2nd term)

 note: the by-laws specify that (1) the term of a Board member is two years and that two terms may be served and (2) the Board elects its officers